 We recommend teams of 3-4 people, though if you prefer to fly solo or work in a pair we won’t stop you.
 Teams submitting their project will be limited to 4 hackers per team.

 All of the work done by you and your team will be completely yours.
 We hope that you will continue to work on the project and share your work with others!

 First, the basics: bring your laptop and charger.
 Bring your cell phone and charger too, and a power splitter if you have one!
 A water bottle, pillow, and any other accessories you would bring to a sleepover is a plus.
 The most important thing to bring is curiosity and the willingness to contribute ideas.
 Please don't bring alcohol, drugs, or soldering equipment.

 You can drive, take a bus, or even walk if you're that dedicated.
 We'll offer travel reimbursement up to $25 (with valid recipts) if you travel on your own dime.
 Parking is available in Turner Avenue Garage.

 That won’t be necessary - we'll be providing multiple meals and snacks throughout the entire event.
 We should even be able to accommodate most dietary restrictions.

 It wouldn’t be a hackathon without awesome prizes!
 Teams will be judged based on projects’ creativity, usefulness, technical difficulty, and innovative improvement to media.
 Prizes will include: Personal Drones and Surfaces sponsored by Microsoft, GoPro Cameras sponsored by Carfax, and Cash Prizes.
 There will also be a special award for the best project made by first-time hackathon particpants.
-Specific prizes are TBA.